County to Hold Public Workshop on North Tahoe Parking Study

 The study is a key part of a larger effort to develop strategies and implementation measures that address parking issues in Kings Beach and Tahoe City while fitting in with the public’s vision for their communities.

-The parking study document may be reviewed by clicking this link: Tahoe Parking.
+The parking study document may be reviewed at Tahoe Parking (PDF).

-If you have any questions, please contact Christopher Schmidt, Senior Planner, at 530-745-3076 or by email.
+If you have any questions, please contact Christopher Schmidt, Senior Planner, at 530-745-3076 or by emailing Christopher Schmidt.